In Excel 2010, the STDEVP function has been replaced by the STDEV.P function, which has improved accuracy.

 The syntax of the function is:

-where the arguments, number1, [number2], etc, are one or more numerical values, arrays of values, or references to cells containing values.
+where the arguments, number1, [number2], etc, are one or more numeric values, arrays of values, or references to cells containing values.

 A company keeps a record of its monthly sales figures, over the last three years.
 These are stored in cells B3-B14, D3-D14 and F3-F14 of the spreadsheet on the right above spreadsheet.

 The standard deviation of the three years' sales figures is calculated in cell H3 of the spreadsheet.
 The formula for this, as shown in the formula bar, is:

 As shown in cell H3, the standard deviation for the 3 years of sales figures is 2,484.05